rust-lang/mdBook/guide/src/format/mdbook.md

 # mdBook-specific features

-# Features for code blocks
+# Code blocks

 These capabilities primarily affect how the user sees or interacts with code samples in your book and are supported directly by mdBook.
-Some also affect documentation tests (for which mdBook invokes `rustdoc --test`): this is detailed in the sections below.
+Some also affect running the sample as a documentation test. (for which mdBook invokes `rustdoc --test`), so : this is detailed in the sections below.

 ## Hiding code lines